sakshi2912/Proximity/README.md

     ``` python3 server.py ```

+    Choose an IP address in the list of IP adresses presented, to start the server in the respective network.

     If the web socket is not occupied, the chat server is started and a passkey is generated, for the chat room it is hosting. ( This passkey is to be shared with the participants joining the chat. )

 - To start a client and connect to a chat room